Vikram Singh Chauhan

 Vikram Singh Chauhan is an Indian actor who mainly works in Hindi television.
 He made his acting debut with Qubool Hai portraying Imran Qureshi in 2013.
-He is best known for his portrayal of Atharv Vashisht in Jaana Na Dil Se Door, Vyom Bedi in Ek Deewaana Tha and Aman Khan in Yehh Jadu Hai Jinn Ka!.
+He is best known for his portrayal of Atharv Sujata in Jaana Na Dil Se Door, Vyom Bedi in Ek Deewaana Tha and Aman Khan in Yehh Jadu Hai Jinn Ka!.

 Chauhan made his film debut in 2015 with The Perfect Girl and also worked in Mardaani 2.
 He made his web debut with Baarish in 2019.

-Personal life
+Early and personal life

-Chauhan was born & brought up in a Rajput family in Dehradun.
+Chauhan was born and brought up in Dehradun.

 Chauhan married his longtime girlfriend Sneha Shukla, a corporate lawyer, on 27 April 2021 in his hometown Dehradun.
 The couple had their first child, a baby girl named Sia, on 2 May 2022.

 Career

 Chauhan made his debut in 2013 with Qubool Hai as Imran Qureshi.
-Next, he appeared in Million Dollar Girl and Ek Hasina Thi.
+Next, he appeared in Million Dollar Girl as Virat Thakur and Ek Hasina Thi as Rishi Singh.

-From 2016 to 2017, he played Atharv Vashisht in Star Plus's Jaana Na Dil Se Door opposite Shivani Surve.
+From 2016 to 2017, he played Atharva Vashisht in Star Plus's Jaana Na Dil Se Door opposite Shivani Surve.
 From 2017 to 2018, he portrayed Vyom Bedi / Akash Khurana in Sony Entertainment Television's Ek Deewaana Tha with Donal Bisht.